What's the difference between the City's operating budget and the City's capital budget?

 - The operating budget has two main areas which have different funding sources:

 - The General Fund is funded from property taxes, user fees, grants & other general revenues.
-It includes ongoing operating costs for services or programs such as police, fire, electric, parks operations, public transit, water & sewer, road maintenance, snow removal, libraries, arenas and swimming pools.
+It includes ongoing operating costs for services or programs such as police, fire, parks operations, public transit, road maintenance, snow removal, libraries, arenas and swimming pools.
 The General Fund budget is $249 million in 2021.

 How often does the City of Lethbridge set the operating budget?

-We practice multi-year budgeting, which means that every four years, City Council deliberates and approves a new four-year operating budget.
+The City practices multi-year budgeting, which means that every four years, City Council deliberates and approves a new four-year operating budget.
 However in 2020, due to the COVID-19 pandemic City Council undertook a review of the 2021-2022 Operational Budget in support of a recovery strategy.